deepthi-sasi/docker-js-app/README.md

 #### To build a docker image from the application

     docker build -t my-app:1.0 .

+The dot "." at the end of the command denotes location of the Dockerfile.

 #### To push the docker image to the Nexus private repository

-    docker login with the Nexus username and pass docker tag myapp:1.0 209.97.130.182:8083/myapp:1.0
+Docker login uses the Nexus username and pass, for the tag and push commands replace the IP Address with the Nexus server IP/hostname.

+    docker login
+    docker tag myapp:1.0 209.97.130.182:8083/myapp:1.0
     docker push 209.97.130.182:8083/myapp:1.0

-The dot "." at the end of the command denotes location of the Dockerfile.
+To run the application, you need to use docker login on a Deployment server and then run:

+    docker compose -f docker-compose.yaml up